StarRocks/starrocks/docs/administration/Configuration.md

 - Unit: LONG
 - Default: 107374182400
-- Description: The size of the largest partition for automatic collection to collect data.
-Unit: Byte.
-If a partition exceeds this value, full collection is discarded and sampled collection is performed instead.
+- Description: The size, in bytes, of the largest partition for the automatic collection of statistics.
+If a partition exceeds this value, then sampled collection is performed instead of full.

 ##### statistic_collect_max_row_count_per_query